linneaes/eco_genomics/population_genomics/popgen_notes.md

 & combines things (ex. filter(value!=0 & value \<0.25)

 We created a long format of the Regions and then processed them into a histogram using ggplot to show Hs values.
 The graph shows how many SNPs are counted at a value of Hs, and the high number of 0s suggests no polymorphism at that site (only one allele present across all the samples)

+### 09-26 PCA and Admixture

+We continued our PCA analysis of the Centauria data, after we thinned the data.

+A screeplot shows the magnitude of the eigenvalues in descending order, starting with the first PC value.
+We only want the first few PC values, which sum up most of the genetic variation

+show() gives you an overview of your data

+options(bitmapType = "cairo") helps when the plot doesn't work